pantonik/pantonik.github.io/_pages/about.md

   - /about.html
 ---

-?? to EDIT ??
-was born in Minsk, Belarus, in 1989.
-He graduated in physics from the Universit\'e libre de Bruxelles (Brussels, Belgium) in 2013 and defended his PhD in 2017 under the direction of Prof. S. Massar.
-From 2017 to 2018 he was a Post-Doctoral researcher with the LMOPS EA-4423 and the Chair in Photonics at CentraleSupélec in Metz, France.
-In October 2018, he obtained a permanent position of Associate Professor at CentraleSupélec, Metz Campus, with the LMOPS EA-4423 and the Chair in Photonics.
-His research activities combine machine learning, photonics, and FPGA programming, with applications in telecommunications, computer vision and biomedical imaging.
-To this day, Dr. Antonik authored and co-authored 1 book, 11 articles in peer-reviewed journals and more than 20 contributions to international conferences.
-His PhD thesis won the Springer Theses Award and was published in the Springer Theses collection.
+Hello, I'm Piotr, an Assosiate Professor at [CentraleSupélec](https://www.centralesupelec.fr) ([Metz campus](https://metz.centralesupelec.fr)) with the LMOPS EA-4423 lab and the Chair in Photonics.
+My research activities combine machine learning, photonics, and FPGA programming, with applications in telecommunications, computer vision and biomedical imaging.
+My teaching duties ...
+Besides science, I'm passionate about sports (such as cycling, esp. mountain biking, running and badminton), travelling and music.

 Research projects
 =====